ugroempi/CAs/README.md

 ## Details

+*At the end of this README file, charts depict the current status of array implementation relative to the empirical covering array numbers (eCANs) of the Colbourn tables.*

 This package constructs covering arrays, i.e., arrays that cover all
 $`t`$-ary combinations of a set of factors at least once.
 The focus is on mathematical constructions.
 Initially, the package only offers arrays